notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

 If more than one word in the list of candidate words matches what you've typed, Notepad++ will present a list containing the words; the highlighted word in the list is the one that will be selected on the completion key, but you can use the Down- & Up-arrow keys, or PageDown & PageUp, to move through the list; or, type Esc to dismiss the list.

-There are three sets of candidate words that Notepad++ uses to create suggestions; these are referred to as "words", "functions" and "system path".
+There are three sets of candidate words that Notepad++ uses to create suggestions; these are referred to as "words", "functions" and "system paths".

 ## Function completion